hlb8122/mempool-sync-gadget/README.md

 # Mempool Synchronization Gadget

-Using a combination of ZeroMQ and RPC the gadget communicates with another instance of itself and allows two nodes mempools to be synced with low bandwidth and low overhead.
+Using a combination of ZeroMQ and RPC the gadget communicates with another instance of itself and allows two nodes mempools to be synced with near minimal bandwidth in 2 round trips.

 ## Prerequisites